rileypeel/stock-app/README.md

 Stock Market Web Application - Django API + Vue Frontend

+This is a Stock Market Application I created with some help from my [friend](https://github.com/te427).
+DESCRIPTION.
+You can find a live version of the site at this address: 3.23.61.95:8080.
+If you want to run the application locally you will first need to clone the repo and then enter the following commands.

+docker-compose run app sh -c "python manage.py makemigrations"

-## docker-compose run app sh -c "python manage.py makemigrations && python manage.py add_stocks"
+docker-compose run app sh -c "python manage.py add_stocks"

-## docker-compose build

-## docker-compose up
+docker-compose up to run dev server